-Supervisor: Zara Randriamanakoto (zara@saao.ac.za)
+Supervisor: Dr Zara Randriamanakoto (zara@saao.ac.za)

-Student will be expected to register at UCT
+Student will be expected to register at UCT.

-Background: Collisional ring galaxies (CRGs) are peculiar objects that form through the collision between a small galaxy companion and the rotation axis of a larger disk galaxy.
+Background: Collisional ring galaxies (CRGs) are peculiar objects that form through the head-on collision between a small galaxy companion and the rotation axis of a larger disk galaxy.
 The intense starburst episodes happening in these interacting systems trigger the formation of complexes of young massive star clusters (YMCs) also known as blue stellar clumps.
-With their ages as young as 10 Myr and their masses above $\sim 10^5 \, \mathrm{M}{\odot}$, these compact sources represent the most massive and extreme form of star formation (SF) in nearby galaxies.
+With their ages as young as 10 Myr and their masses above $\sim 10^5 \, \rm M{\odot}$, these compact sources represent the most massive and extreme form of star formation (SF) in nearby galaxies.
 They are thus useful tools to trace SF history of their host galaxy.
-This will ultimately help for fine-tuning the general theory of SF in the local Universe.
+This will ultimately help for fine-tuning the general theory of SF in the local universe.

-Project description: This research project aims to investigate the influence of the host environment on the star cluster formation and evolution mechanisms by studying YMCs and blue stellar clumps in a representative sample of CRGs (see Fig. 1).
+Project description: This research project aims to investigate the influence of the host environment on the star cluster formation and evolution mechanisms by studying YMCs and blue stellar clumps of a representative sample of CRGs (see Fig. 1).
 High-resolution multiband HST observations will be analysed to derive the photometric and physical properties of the cluster population.
-This project is unique in a way that there are only a handful of photometric YMC studies hosted by CRGs to date.
+Follow-up SALT spectroscopic observations of bright star-forming regions will also be conducted to study how the local SF and the physical conditions of the ionized gas were affected by the drop-through collision.
+This project is unique in a way that there are only a handful of YMC studies hosted by CRGs to date.